Back to news

 Step 1: Setup and Configuration

-The Moonshot API speaks the OpenAI Chat Completions format, so you can point the standard OpenAI SDK at it by swapping the base URL (Kimi API Platform).
+The Moonshot API speaks the OpenAI Chat Completions format, so you can point the standard OpenAI SDK at it by swapping the base URL (Kimi API Platform (opens in a new tab)).
 The model ID is kimi-k2.7-code.
 The code below uses the China-region host (api.moonshot.cn); if you are outside China, the international endpoint is https://api.moonshot.ai/v1.

 # kimi_setup.py